COVID-19 Pandemic: Operating Guidelines For Pestmaster

 In response, governments around the world are implementing anti-pandemic protocols, many of which will affect the ways pest control companies do business.
 The pest control industry is considered “essential” in the effort to promote public health.

 One thing Pestmaser Franchise Network is committed to doing is helping mitigate and reduce the risk associated with COVID-19.
-Jeff Van Diepen, President and CEO of Pestmaster Services is quoted as saying: “Pestmaster operations across the nation are re-tooling and re-prioritizing to meet the challenges presented to our customers from the Novel Coronavirus.
+Jeff Van Diepen, President and CEO of Pestmaster is quoted as saying: “Pestmaster operations across the nation are re-tooling and re-prioritizing to meet the challenges presented to our customers from the Novel Coronavirus.
 Treatments are being performed now, with strict adherence to both CDC and WHO guidelines.

 The coronavirus is deactivated with a treatment that Pestmaster technicians use with various sprayers, foggers or ultra-low volume machines (ULV).
-Pestmaster Services is following CDC guidelines on the services and utilize materials such as DSV (Disinfectant, Sanitizer, Virucide) which is labeled for Coronavirus.
+Pestmaster is following CDC guidelines on the services and utilize materials such as DSV (Disinfectant, Sanitizer, Virucide) which is labeled for Coronavirus.

-Pestmaster Services is offering sanitation services to lower risk of COVID-19 in your home or business.
+Pestmaster is offering sanitation services to lower risk of COVID-19 in your home or business.
 If you are an essential business and still open, our technicians can come after hours to perform the treatment and have it ready for you by the next morning.
 If you are closed or have flexible hours, we can initiate services promptly, so that returning residents, employees and guests are assured that risk reduction services have been performed.

 Pestmaster Action Plan